-Handling Source Code in a Browser
+Handling Source Code in a Database

 This is the site of a freelance programmer who builds his own IDEs.
 Who likes it simple, and wonders at the complexity that you endure in conventional programming systems.
 The root of the complexity is the source file editor.

 A program is an ordered collection of units: procedures, objects, methods, variables, etc., each identified by a name.
 Collections are usually handled in lists or databases.
 I keep wondering: Why is source code still edited in text files?
 Why don't programmers prefer a structured presentation in a browser like Smalltalk?